setms/book/docs/requirements/digest.md

 **Prototypes** are partial or preliminary implementations that make concepts and possibilities more tangible.
 They give users get more clarity on requirements, and developers more clarity on viability.
+Prototypes can be especially useful when investigating how to implement difficult non-functional requirements.

+Customers set requirement priorities based on the contribution towards business objectives.
+Priorities are especially important for non-functional requirements, since conflicts between quality attributes are a fact of life.
+You need to define which quality attributes are most important for the system, so that developers can make proper trade-offs.
+Priorities may be different for different parts of the system.

+Make sure to cover all stakeholders when setting priorities.
+It's easy to forget about support staff, for example.

 Software has a cost, which developers estimate.
 Customers should respect those estimates.
 Some features may be expensive or even infeasible.
 Sometimes changing features can make them attainable or cheaper.

-Customers set requirement priorities based on the contribution towards business objectives.
-Combined with cost estimates, these make it possible to deliver maximum value at the lowest cost at the right time.
+Priorities and cost estimates together make it possible to deliver maximum value at the lowest cost at the right time.
 Non-functional requirements that affect the architecture should receive high priority, because rearchitecting is expensive.
 Priorities may change over time.